-- 1. Minutes U. T. System Board of Regents: Approval of Minutes of the regular meeting held on November 13-14, 2019; and the special called meetings held on November 6, 2019, and December 9, 2019 - 2.
-Lease U. T. System: Authorization to lease approximately 4,044 square feet of additional space adjacent to 13,531 square feet of existing office space at 825 Town and Country Boulevard, Houston, Harris County, Texas, from CityCentre Five, LLC, or its successors, for mission and administrative use, including by the Office of University Lands adjacent to existing 13,531 square feet of office space, presently occupied by U. T. System's Office of University Lands in Houston, Texas, for administrative use.
-This lease space expansion will support, and is based upon, University
+1. Minutes - U. T. System Board of Regents : Approval of Minutes of the regular meeting held on November 13-14, 2019; and the special called meetings held on November 6, 2019, and December 9, 2019 2.
+Lease - U. T. System : Authorization to lease approximately 4,044 square feet of additional space adjacent to 13,531 square feet of existing office space at 825 Town and Country Boulevard, Houston, Harris County, Texas, from CityCentre Five, LLC, or its successors, for mission and administrative use, including by the Office of University Lands 131 3.
+Other Matters - U. T. System: Approval of Newly Commissioned Peace Officers 132 AUDIT, COMPLIANCE, AND MANAGEMENT REVIEW COMMITTEE No items for Consent Agenda FINANCE AND PLANNING COMMITTEE 4.
+Other Fiscal Matters - U. T. System Board of Regents : Amendments to the Investment Policy Statements for the Permanent University Fund, the General Endowment Fund, the Permanent Health Fund, the Long Term Fund, and the Intermediate Term Fund, and amendments to the Liquidity Policy and the Derivative Investment Policy 132 5.
+Contract (funds going out) - U. T. System : ProctorU, Inc., to provide a cloud-based solution for student secure testing and proctoring services 146